sparkbox/standard/services/slack/README.md

 By default slack has two channels, General and Random, and all users are added.
 General is a place to talk about non work related stuff and Random is a scary place of pure randomness.

+### Public Channels

+Additional channels have been created which any memember of the Sparkbox team can join at any time.
+These channels cover a range of topics from discussion on design, to video games, to weekly lunches.
+Any member of the team can start a new channel or join an existing one.
+There are currently over 150 channels.

 ### ext-

 Some channels begin with and ext-, these channels allow clients to join in on the conversation.